uxebu/confusion/README.md

 ```

-If your code exposes any variables, it won’t be wrapped in a
+If your code declares any top level variables, it won’t be wrapped in a
 <abbr title="immediately invoced function expression">IIFE</abbr>.
 The string
 map will simply be prepended, in order to maintain program semantics: